cancui/EMG-Signal-Processing-Library/README.md

-# EMG/ECG Signal Processing Library (graphed signals below!)
+# EMG Signal Processing Library (graphed signals below!)

-- This is a specialized real-time signal processing library for EMG and ECG signals
+- This is a specialized real-time signal processing library for EMG signals
-- This library provides the tools to extract muscle effort information from EMG signals and heart rate from ECG signals in real time
+- This library provides the tools to extract muscle effort information from EMG signals in real time
 - Most of the algorithms implemented run in constant time with respect to sampling rate
 - Currently supports the following languages: C, Python